codedx/codedx-kubernetes/setup/core/docs/config/move-code-dx.md

 Here are the steps to move your K8s Code Dx deployment:

->Note: This procedure does not cover data migration for the Tool Orchestration feature.
+>Note: This procedure partially migrates Tool Orchestration feature data.
+It will migrate custom add-in tool definitions.
+It will not migrate workflow storage (e.g., tool logs) or Project Secrets, so you must re-create any Tool Orchestration Project Secrets afterward.

 ## Deploy New Code Dx